 I don’t regret having watched The Road, which raises poignant questions about human nature, the love of a parent, and despair.
 However, I’ll pass on a second helping.
 Sometimes, one can like a film without enjoying it.
 If you’re looking for a haunting, high-quality feel-bad movie, look no further, but I recommend chasing it down with Zoolander (2001) before you become suicidal.

 For obvious reasons, most entries in the post-apocalyptic genre portray the end of humanity as a bad thing.
-However, Matheson understands that man plays only a bit part in a larger, equally wondrous cosmic process.
+However, Matheson takes a different tact in I Am Legend, inviting us to consider that man plays only a bit part in a larger, equally wondrous cosmic process.
 This view resembles that of the Mayans, whose circular calendars signal the start of a new cycle in 2012, not the end of the world.
 According to their culture, everything comes full circle, you see, including tongue-in-cheek collective Web articles.